Mayukhdeb/rover/README.md

 def custom_func(layer_outputs):
     '''
     layer_outputs is a list containing
-    the outputs of each layer you selected
+    the outputs (torch.tensor) of each layer you selected

     In this example we'll try to optimize the following:
     * the entire first layer -> layer_outputs[0].mean()